mayadata-io/specs/maya/spec-2-using-etcd-cluster-for-vsms.md

 > Frame the problem that you trying to solve.
 More importantly, explain why it is worth addressing.
 Be specific, and provide metrics.

 - Earlier we played with creation of a etcd cluster.
-Now its time to use the same.
+- Now its time to use the etcd cluster.
-- Ability to make use of etcd cluster for persisting configuration data
+  - i.e. Ability to make use of etcd cluster for persisting configuration data

-> NOTE: The details mentioned here are applicable to current date & time.
+> NOTE: **The details mentioned here are applicable to when this spec was introduced.
-If there are any changes to this doc, there will be /should be separate specs file detailing the design decisions, etc.
+If there are any changes to the overal plan (*which obviously will*), there should be separate specs file detailing the modified design decisions, etc.**

 # Measurable Goals